uclcg/uclcg/README.md

 This website hosts the [UCL Computer Graphics rendering system](https://uclcg.github.io/uclcg/public/html/index.html).
-The system implements an online framework for executing WebGL code and for implementing and the coursework and assignments.
+The system implements an online framework for executing WebGL code and for implementing the coursework and assignments.
 Please have a look at the submission info below.

 ## Get Started

-To get started, please have a look at the [WebGL spec](https://www.khronos.org/registry/webgl/specs/latest/1.0/) and the OpenGL ES Shading Language [GLSL](https://www.khronos.org/files/opengles_shading_language.pdf).
+To get started, please familiarize yourself with the [WebGL spec](https://www.khronos.org/registry/webgl/specs/latest/1.0/) and the OpenGL ES Shading Language [GLSL](https://www.khronos.org/files/opengles_shading_language.pdf).
 We have prepared three simple demo scripts ([demo1](demos/cameraSimple.uclcg), [demo2](demos/openGL.uclcg), [demo3](demos/splines.uclcg)) to help you get started.
 You can look at and play with the code to get a feel for the system and for graphics programming.